-Annual Action Plan 2021 One program that is developing permanent housing units tied to supportive services is the Mental Health Services Act (MHSA) Housing Program.
-The County of Orange (County) most recently approved \$70.5 million in local MHSA funds for the development of supportive housing.
+One program that is developing permanent housing units tied to supportive services is the Mental Health Services Act (MHSA) Housing Program.
+In June 2018, the Board of Supervisors received and filed the Housing Funding Strategy which delineated specific actions needed to achieve the goal of developing 2,700 supportive housing units over a six-year period and approved the MHSA \$70.5 million Permanent Supportive Housing Spending Plan.
+The \$70.5 million in MHSA is in addition to the \$25 million previously allocated in 2018, for a combined total of \$95.5 million towards the development of supportive housing.
 In addition to the MHSA Housing Program, other housing and supportive services are provided through the MHSA Community Services and Supports component of the MHSA for clients enrolled in a Full-Service Partnership Program.
 Participants of these programs must be adults or older adults experiencing serious mental illness or a child or youth experiencing an emotional disturbance.
 The programs are client and family-driven and provide flexible resources that are tailored to each client's specific needs.

-Additionally, the County adopted a Housing Funding Strategy and allocated a total of \$14 million since 2016 in Federal HOME and local funds or the development of Permanent Supportive Housing for the homeless through a Notice of Funding Availability.
+Since the adoption of the Housing Funding Strategy in June 2018, the County has allocated a combined \$25.8 million dollars in HOME, HOME American Rescue Plan (HOME ARP), Orange County Housing Successor Agency (HSA), MHSA and other County funds to promote the acquisition, new construction, and acquisition/rehabilitation of Supportive Housing for the homeless through a Notice of Funding Availability.